Best practices learned from decades of relevant experience

 Exit Financing.
 Managed multi-party negotiations for plan of reorganization, resulting in over 100% recoveries to creditors and the family retaining full ownership.

 CHILDREN'S LEARNING ADVENTURE.
 Served as financial advisor for privately-held early childhood education provider operating 44 amenity-rich centers in 11 states with over 1.2 million square feet.
 Programs delivered stimulating curriculum for pre-school education, before-school childcare, after-school enrichment, and summer camp serving children ages 6 weeks to 12 years.
 Exorbitant lease payments effectively over-leveraged operations, making the debtor vulnerable to shocks like Hurricane Harvey in Texas.
 Strained liquidity triggered lease defaults and bankruptcy for several locations.
 Created recapitalization plan involving discounted buyouts of landlords involving part cash, part takeback notes, and part equity.
 By converting unsustainable lease payments based on historical costs to more favorable debt service at current market values, debtor could restore revenue and earnings to prior levels by focusing liquidity on marketing and growth.
+Case No. 17-14851 (BMW) before the Bankruptcy Court for the District of Arizona.

 GREAT ATLANTIC & PACIFIC TEA COMPANY (A&P).
 After meeting with management of supermarket chain backed by Yucaipa’s Ron Burkle, recommended exiting bond position because of misguided strategic plan.
 Company subsequently filed for bankruptcy.
 Recommended against investing in debtor-in-possession loan and distressed debt because of questionable viability and risky liquidation.
 Case No. 10-24549 (RDD) filed in the Bankruptcy Court for the Southern District of New York.